“This is what people want”Apologist for consumerism in social dancing

 Authenticity, beauty and kitsch

 The current politically correct ideology prefers to view authenticity in terms of either the spontaneous culture of a marginalised group, or else in terms of transgression against the norms of the patriarchy, which in effect is just a slanderous code for European culture.
 Supposedly marginalised cultures are viewed in opposition to the aesthetic norms of the mainstream art tradition.
-The contemporary art pieces on display in major art galleries approved by the academy in any large city rejects the beauty that has been the focus mainstream artistic tradition.
-It views the latter as culminating in reproducable kitsch.
-I agree Roger Scruton in the view that contemporary art ends up producing art objects that are “novel” and “interesting” but in the end cannot help but become repetitive kitsch themselves, as art students simply mimic the latest avant-garde fad.** Likewise, the interest in the spontenous culture of ‘marginalised’ groups (Hip Hop, Latin dances, etc.) cannot transcend the status of a merely touristic interest that renders these objects kitsch.
+The contemporary art pieces on display in art galleries approved by the academy typically reject beauty, or at least the kind of beauty that has been the focus mainstream artistic tradition, which are viewed as culminating in reproducible kitsch.
+I agree Roger Scruton in the view that contemporary art ends up producing art objects that are novel and interesting but in the end cannot help but become repetitive kitsch themselves, as art students simply mimic the latest avant-garde fad.** Likewise, the interest in the spontaneous culture of marginalised groups (Hip Hop, Latin dances, etc.) cannot transcend the status of a merely touristic interest that renders these objects kitsch.

-Historical context: subjectivism and expression
+Historical context, subjectivism and expression

 The postmodernist ideology leads to an anthropological as well as subjectivist approach to social practices.
 Thus, writers and commentators typically either ask what a certain arbitrarily defined group of people such as the milongueros in Buenos Aires do, or else they take a phenomenological approach, describing their experiences and feelings in learning and dancing tango.
-These approaches miss the fact that tango as a dance and a music has a history that is rooted in the European tradition of art that going back hundreds of years.
-Without understanding this history, the anthroplogy and phenomenology lacks the context necessary to provide real understanding, and renders these things as in a vacuum, sui generis, emerging out of nowhere and without any specific place in our cultural genesis.
-It fits in with the relativism and subjectivism but in the end leaves us confused and ungrounded.
+These approaches miss the fact that tango as a dance and a music has a history that is rooted in the European tradition of art going back hundreds of years.
+Without understanding this history the anthropology and phenomenology lack the context necessary to provide real understanding and render things like tango dancing as in a vacuum, sui generis, emerging out of nowhere and without any specific place in our cultural genesis.
+The relativism and subjectivism in the end leave us confused and ungrounded.

 The claim is not that the anthropological and phenomenological approaches have no place, but that they must be located in a historical context.
 Progressives reject the study of history on the grounds that it is merely the story of dead white males and slander European history as nothing more than the story of colonialism and oppression.
 Shedding a proper historical context, anthropology and phenomenology become relativistic.
-But if we consider the proper historical context of Latin music and dance generally, and tango specifically, we find that these practices have their origins in English country dances, subsequently spreading in Europe as “contradanza”, and that the specifically latin music emerged in Cuba, subsequently termed “Habanera”.
-This historical context can inform our understanding of tango music and of tango dancing as a social practice, other than as merely in terms of individual and subjective experience.
+But if we consider the proper historical context of Latin music and dance generally, and tango specifically, we find that these practices have their origins in English country dances, subsequently spreading in Europe as contradanza, and that the specifically latin music emerged in Cuba, subsequently called habanera.
+This historical context can inform our understanding of tango music and of tango dancing as a social practice other than as merely individual and subjective experience.

 However, if we take a historical approach and view tango as continuous with contradanza and habanera it is more likely that dancing is essentially a social practice in which one transcends one’s individuality.
 It is pretty clear that viewing tango as a self-expressive practice is incompatible with viewing it as a social one, or at least the two tend to be in tension with each other.
-Traditionally social dancing is a matter of social conformity and fitting in with the music, one’s partner and other dancers.
-This is quite different than learning it with attitude that it is a stimulus to “personal self-expression”.
+Traditionally social dancing is a matter of social conformity and fitting in with the music, your partner and the other dancers.
+This is quite different than learning it with attitude that it is a context for personal self-expression.
 There is expression, namely, in the music.
 The music expresses certain feelings and emotions.
 When we dance we express those feelings, identifying with them.
 Only in this way are we able to participate in the practice together with, and not against, other people, when we share the feelings expressed in the music with the others.

 Choreography and commodification

 Undermining art as an autonomous realm opens up practices like tango to commodification.
 The commodified dance market requires that dance teachers package their dance product in terms of ‘pretty’ or ‘cool’ choreographed steps and patterns or routines.
 Dance classes are fronted by teachers who demonstrate the routine to the students who then attempt to perform it themselves.
 Learning is assumed to be linear, defined in terms of the progression from simple steps to complex routines.
 At an intermediate level students progress to workshops that focus on technique such as the learning of adornments and perhaps also musicality, where they typically learn a pattern tailor-made to a particular type or piece of tango music.

 This focus on choreographed movement patterns and the assumption of linear progress of such patterns has the result that learners focus on the feet and neglect their posture, embrace and the music.
 These are always compromised for the sake of complex step patterns.
-An alternative to this is to stick to walking and some basic patterns and focus on the embrace, posture and music.
-The steps, rather than being markers of mastery, are viewed as variations on walking while in the embrace, with good posture, and while listening to the music.
+An alternative to this is to focus on walking and some variations on that, and then to focus on the embrace, posture and music.
+The steps, rather than being markers of mastery, are better viewed as variations on walking while in the embrace, with good posture, and while listening to the music.